EuanSteven/SurfForecaster/README.md

 [See here for a detailed documentation!](https://github.com/Xioto/python-surf-forecast/wiki)

 ## NOTE -
-* THIS SCRIPT WILL NOT WORK IF IT IS A WEEKDAY, IT WILL ONLY CHECK AT THE WEEKEND!
+  * I am currently working on checking at a custom weekday.
+(13/09) ~~* THIS SCRIPT WILL NOT WORK IF IT IS A WEEKDAY, IT WILL ONLY CHECK AT THE WEEKEND!~~

 ## 💻Requirements
 * Python 3.0 & Above